 Gilt with 10-year Duration :Funds under this category are also considered as gilt fund but the maturity tenure of the securities must be more than or equal to 10 years.
 At least 80% of the corpus must be invested in government securities with maturity tenure of more than 10 years.

 Floater Funds :This category of mutual fund invests in the floating rate instruments in which the interest rates are no fixed and can vary.
 A floater fund needs to invest more than 65% of the corpus in floating rate instruments.

 Tips for Investing in Best Debt Funds in India

 - Volatility Exists : Debt schemes are less volatile as they invest in securities which provide fixed incomes.
 Investors must note that it is not risk-free.
 There can be a credit default risk due to which sometimes the interest is not paid regularly and NAV can fall.
 It is a rare incident and has no effect in the long term investment.

-- Do not Expect High Returns : Debt schemes provide limited returns as per the interest rates of the instruments chosen by the fund manager.
-Investors must not expect higher returns from a debt fund.
+- Do not Expect High Returns : Debt Funds provide limited returns as per the interest rates of the instruments chosen by the fund manager.
+Investors must not expect higher returns from a debt funds.